 Barrie’s scholarly areas of interests include American Musical Theatre, Theories of Acting and Directing in Training and Practice, and the interrelation of Jewish Studies with Theatre Studies.
 When she isn’t studying theatre, writing about theatre, making theatre, or attending theatre, she is learning Yiddish.

-(Director of Development, Board of Directors Secretary) Hailing from Pennsylvania, Rhiannon has been involved with Gallery Players in a number of capacities since the fall of 2011, from volunteer usher, to assistant stage manager for A Raisin in the Sun and house manager.
+(Development and Marketing Manager, Volunteer Coordinator, Board of Directors Secretary) Hailing from Pennsylvania, Rhiannon has been involved with Gallery Players in a number of capacities since the fall of 2011, from volunteer usher, to assistant stage manager for A Raisin in the Sun, Nurse Flinn in One Flew Over the Cuckoo’s Nest, and currently as house manager.
 When not helping out behind the scenes or being an active audience member, she can occasionally be found performing on a New York City stage and sharing arts and culture with the community.
-Her passion is theatre in all forms, and she is pleased to spend her days as executive assistant at the Arts Initiative and Miller Theatre at Columbia University, where she is also pursuing a master’s degree in Nonprofit Management.
+Her passion is theatre in all forms, and she is pleased to spend her days as executive assistant at the Arts Initiative and Miller Theatre at Columbia University, where she also recently received a master’s degree in Nonprofit Management.

-(Managing Director, Co-Director of Educational & Family Programming, Board of Directors Member-At-Large) A New York native from a family of performers, Justine made her professional debut at the age of twelve singing with her mother in several cabaret clubs in Manhattan.
+(Business Manager, Peanut Gallery Program Director, Board of Directors Member-at-Large) A New York native from a family of performers, Justine made her professional debut at the age of twelve singing with her mother in several cabaret clubs in Manhattan.
 She graduated from Northwestern University with a degree in Theatre, after which she relocated to Los Angeles and shifted her focus from acting to directing and producing.
 Following many years in the film and television industry, Justine returned to the New York stage in 2005 playing Crystal Allen in The Women.
-Other favorite roles include Julia in the original rock musical, Beautiful (as part of the NY International Fringe Festival,) Gwendolyn in The Importance of Being Earnest and Conchita in Anna in the Tropics.
-Her relationship with The Gallery Players began with the 10th Annual Black Box New Play Festival and since then she has donned the hat of director, producer and performer here at Gallery.
-Justine was last seen onstage playing Catherine in our production of Proof as part of Gallery’s 48th Season.
-Justine is thrilled to serve as a long-time member of The Gallery Players’ Board of Directors and newly appointed Managing Director.
+(Other favorite roles include Julia in the original rock musical, Beautiful (as part of the NY International Fringe Festival,) Gwendolyn in The Importance of Being Earnest, Conchita in Anna in the Tropics, Catherine in Proof, and Joanne Galloway in A Few Good Men.)
+Her work with Gallery Players began with the 10th Annual Black Box New Play Festival and since then she has donned the hat of director, producer, and performer.
+Justine is thrilled to serve as a long-time member of the Gallery Players’ Board of Directors, current Business Manager and Peanut Gallery Program Director.
 A proud parent, she lives, works and plays here in Park Slope.